benjaminpope/science_quiz/quiz.md

 ## Section 3

-1. Which Palestinian poet was best known for his poem If I must Die?
+1. Which Palestinian poet was best known for his poem *If I must Die*?

 2. Which hills in the Flinders Ranges of South Australia give their name to a geological period and Precambrian fossil assemblage?